 Upcycle tin cans that originally had food in them into planters, as well as bigger tin cans such as coffee cans and paint cans.

-There are different ways you can go about doing a DIY tire planter.
-You can simply lay the tire on the ground and fill the middle with soil, or you can hang the tire vertically somewhere and fill the bottom with soil for a hanging planter.
+There are several ways to repurpose a tire into a planter.
+For a simple approach, lay the tire flat on the ground and fill the center with soil to create a sturdy, ground-level planter.
+Alternatively, you can hang the tire vertically, filling the bottom with soil for an eye-catching hanging planter.

 Egg shells are great mini planters for seedlings.
 Reusing the eggshells as mini planters will allow the plant to receive extra nutrients considering you can plant the whole thing in the ground once it’s ready for transplanting.